Brano80/veridion-nexus/VERIDION_NEXUS_WHITEPAPER.md

 ## The Opportunity

+**While the EU AI Act looms in the future, DORA (Digital Operational Resilience Act) is enforceable as of January 2025.** Financial entities are now legally required to map, monitor, and control all ICT third-party risks—including external AI models.
+Manual compliance registers cannot track dynamic AI agents that call external APIs at runtime, creating "shadow AI" supply chains that violate DORA Article 28.

-**Veridion Nexus** is a revolutionary compliance middleware platform that solves a critical problem facing enterprises deploying High-Risk AI systems in the European Union: **How to ensure technical compliance with the EU AI Act, GDPR, and eIDAS regulations at the network level, not just through process and policy.**
+**Veridion Nexus** is a revolutionary compliance middleware platform that solves a critical problem facing financial entities deploying AI systems: **How to ensure technical compliance with DORA (2025) and EU AI Act (2027) at the network level, not just through process and policy.**

 The EU AI Act, which becomes fully enforceable in 2026, mandates strict compliance requirements for High-Risk AI systems, including:
 - **Data Sovereignty**: Data must remain within EU/EEA jurisdictions